 Business leaders need more than technical skills to be effective in a global market – they also need emotional and cultural intelligence.

-Mabel Miguel, professor of organizational behavior and director of the Global Business Center at UNC Kenan-Flagler, focuses on global education, inclusive global leadership, and teaching students how to succeed globally.
+Mabel Miguel, professor of organizational behavior at UNC Kenan-Flagler, focuses on global education, inclusive global leadership, and teaching students how to succeed globally.

 “At the beginning of your career you get hired because of your technical skills but as your career progresses, the soft skills differentiate you,” Miguel says.
 Soft skills include attitude, self-management capabilities, and the ability to empathize and build relationships.
 They are the ingredients for effective global leadership.